SalishSeaCast/SalishSeaCmd/docs/subcommands.rst

 See the :ref:`RunDescriptionFileStructure` section for details of the run description file.

-The :command:`salishsea run` command concludes by printing the path to the run directory and the response from the job queue manager.
+The :command:`run` sub-command concludes by printing the path to the run directory and the response from the job queue manager.
 Example:

 .. code-block:: bash